Billy Andrews (footballer)

-William Andrews, known as Billy Andrews or Willie Andrews (born 1886) was an Irish international footballer who played professionally in Ireland and England as a right half.
+William Andrews (born 1886) was an Irish international footballer who played professionally in Ireland and England as a right half.

 Career

 Andrews was born in Kansas City, USA and was raised in Ireland.
 He played club football in both Ireland and England, for Distillery, Glentoran, Oldham Athletic, Stockport County, Grimsby Town, Belfast United, Darlington, Leadgate Park and Belfast Bohemians.

 Andrews also earned three caps for Ireland between 1908 and 1913.